 The active 3D method, in general, is cheaper than passive.
 There’s no need for a special screen capable of preserving light polarization.
 On the other hand, active glasses are much more expensive than passive ones.

 Passive polarized 3d projection

 Passive 3d is based on different polarization of light from each projector.
 There is a need for a special silver screen, that preserves the polarization of the light it reflects.
-When light bounces off normal screen the light becomes polarized randomly – and it’s a problem in this case.
+When light bounces off a normal screen the light becomes polarized randomly – and it’s a problem in this case.

 For each eye, there is one projector with a polarizing filter (circular or linear polarization).
 Your glasses also have polarizing filters.
 If linear polarization filters are used, each eye filter is rotated by 90 degrees.
 If circular – one eye has left-hand polarization, the other has right-hand polarization.
 This system is very expensive because two projectors are needed together with an expensive silver screen.
 The only passive 3d projection system in the 3D projector comparison table is Epson W16SK – dual projector system.

 The passive projection method is much harder to accomplish.
 You need 2 synchronized projectors to project 2 images on one screen.
 Each with different polarization.
 This means you need 2 projectors and an expensive screen capable of preserving light polarization (very important).
 Therefore it is much more expensive than active 3D.
 On the other hand, polarized glasses are very very cheap.
 The bigger your audience will be, the more sensible it is to invest in passive technology due to glasses price.
 And charging 20 active glasses isn’t comfortable either.

 The passive method does not suffer from any flickering that some sensitive people may have experienced with active projection.

 Passive optical filter 3D projection

 In the old days there used to be anaglyphs.
 Nowadays anaglyph 3D is not very used, because of the terrible color displaying.